sarvesh207590/EPIC-CAFE/README.md

 establishing itself as a prominent player in the local café industry.<br>

 <h1>Objectives:</h1>
-● The management of the information regarding item category, food, delivery address, order.
+● The management of the information regarding item category, food, delivery address, order.<br>
 ● Cart, and item category information.
-Since the project was entirely developed on the administrative
+Since the project was entirely developed on the administrative<br>
 ● End, only the administrator is assured access.
-The goal is to develop an application program to
+The goal is to develop an application program to<br>
 ● Simplify managing the food consumer item category.
 It keeps note of every delivery address requested.
 <br>